My workflow

 • Currently, I am trying out the Mistral 7B instruct v0.3 open-weight LLM model in LM Studio to chat with my locally stored documents.
 The strategic partnership between Mistral AI and semiconductor equipment manufacturer ASML enhances value to the Mistral AI value chain.

-• I use VS code as my IDE for connecting to my local WLS instance and my remote VPS.
+• I use VS code as my IDE for code development and to connect to my remote VPS.

 Learning